Bleuje/processing-animations-code/code/sunconnections/README.md

 The random (x0,y0) position using formulas so that it's distributed to have this sphere like shape, though this is done in 2D.
 L is a parameter for how large the movement is, and r how much we have varation with noise.

 Now comes the tricky part: for each pair {i,j} of points, how to draw these connections between them.
 Let's say we have a parameter q in [0,1] where at 0 we're on dot i, at 1 we're on dot j, and in between we'll be on the curve.
 At q, the dot j is seen with the delay delayFactor\*(1-q) where delayFactor is a parameter we can tune.
 No delay when we're at q=1, on j, and delayFactor when we're on i.
 Still at q, the dot i is seen with the delay delayFactor\*q.
 No delay when we're at q=0 on i and delayFactor when we're on j.
-So we have two seen dot positions and b seen with these delays when we're at q.
+So we have two seen dot positions a and b, seen with these delays when we're at q.
 To get our current position on the curve we do this linear interpolation: lerp(a,b,q).

 ### more information and links